louieknolle/SillyStringzFactory.Solution/README.md

 #### By _**Louie Knolle**_

-#### _This is a web-based application to allow the factory manager from Dr. Sillystrinz's factory to view engineers, machines, and what machines the engineers are licensed to work on._
+#### _This is a web-based application to allow the factory manager from Dr. Sillystringz's factory to view engineers, machines, and what machines the engineers are licensed to work on._

 ## Technologies Used